 Friday, December 8, 2017

 How would we accomplish this goal?
-You might start with a shift to agile.
-This would shorten the feedback loop between customers and the developers of features and products, thus ensuring you are giving them what they actually want.
+You might start with a shift to a leaner process.
+One that would shorten the feedback loop between customers and the developers, on features and products.
+This would help ensure you are building what they actually want.
 You might design your teams around products instead of subdividing the company by “IT” and “Business” and then further subdividing technical teams around technological silos and businesses around domain silos.
 Those would be great steps to take.

 So how then do we deliver the product?
-We have product teams of comprised of business people and technical people that have all the knowledge needed to create the product.
-But how do we get it, and subsequent changes, to market in a world that wants everything right now, without exposing the company to the huge risks currently associated with big bang software releases?
+We probably create product teams comprised of business people and technical people.
+These team members collectively have all the knowledge needed to create the product.
+So how do we get it, and subsequent changes, to market in a world that wants everything right now?
+Without exposing the company to the huge risks associated with big-bang software releases?

 “We are already doing it.
 We have Jenkins.
 We use git.”